 I feel like I’ve spent my 40’s getting rid of all of the crap I bought in my 20’s and 30’s.
-While throwing items away would be the easiest way to get rid of it, I find that to be environmentally and socially irresponsible.
+While throwing items away would be the easiest way to get rid of it, I feel really bad throwing good items in the trash.
+Whenever I want to get rid of something that still has some usefulness, I feel obligated to find a home for it.

-I’ve become a regular on ebay, Craigslist, and my local Goodwill.
-Selling or even giving away stuff can take a lot of time, but I feel we are obligated to keep our things out of the landfill as long as possible.
+I’ve become a regular on ebay, Craigslist, and my local Buy Nothing Project Facebook group.
+Selling or giving away stuff to individuals can take a lot of time, but I feel we are obligated to keep our things out of the landfill as long as possible.
 Here are some responsible ways to get rid of stuff you’re not using anymore.

 If you have the time, or if you need the money, and your stuff has value, you might be able to make a few bucks by selling it.